 We are a collaboration of multi-disciplinary, creative designers who are passionate about creating sustainable and beautiful architecture.
 Our designs respond to the context in which we build, integrating our buildings into each unique community, responding to climate, culture, and local materials.
 We work closely with our clients – listening to your needs, expectations and goals – to develop solutions that address program, context and budget.

 Propel Studio was founded with the idea that we could give back to our community by providing creative solutions to the built environment.
 We believe in creating socially responsible architecture that improves the places we live, work and play.
 With each project our studio explores the intricacies of the program, the unique aspects of each site, and local climate to develop a strong concept that we follow through the project’s completion.
 We work at all scales from small pavilions and homes, to neighborhood planning and commercial developments.

 We are passionate about what we do.
 We believe architecture holds immense power to make our world a better place and our mission is to carefully wield our skills to deliver amazing projects for our clients and the community.
 Learn more about Propel Studio’s work here:

 Nick Mira, Registered Architect, LEED AP BD+C

 Nick believes in providing excellent service to our clients and brings a dedication to design exploration to each and every project.
-He is an Oregon licensed architect with over 10 years experience working on technically challenging projects across the United States and internationally.
+He is an Oregon licensed architect with 12 years of experience working on technically challenging projects across the United States and internationally.
 His portfolio consists of high performance buildings for offices, research, healthcare, commercial, mixed-use and residential.
 Nick’s leadership and technical abilities allow him to guide our practice through the complexities of any project with a focus on sustainable design strategies and an acute attention to detail.
 Nick participates in all phases from pre-design through construction administration and his expertise in 3D design software and construction systems make him a valuable asset to each project.